 How can you set or delete your computer's cookies?

 You can set your computer's browser to opt-out of receiving and storing cookies, however, doing so may limit your access to certain sections of our site.
 You also can delete cookies stored on your computer's browser.
+If you have previously selected to have Thrivent.com remember your device, deleting cookies will disable this feature.
 The process to set or delete cookies differs by browser.
 See your browser's Help feature or contact the manufacturer for instructions on how to set/delete your browser's cookie options.

 Do we use web beacons?